openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-ability_access_ctrl.md

     requestCallback: AsyncCallback<PermissionRequestResult>): Unit
 ```

-**Description:** Used to display a dialog requesting user authorization.
+**Description:** Used to display a dialog box requesting user authorization.

-If the user denies authorization, the dialog cannot be displayed again.
-The user must manually grant the permission in the system application "Settings" interface.
+If the user denies the authorization, the dialog box cannot be displayed again.
+The user must manually grant the permission in the "Settings" interface of the system application.

 **System Capability:** SystemCapability.Security.AccessToken